oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 # Appendix A: Message Examples

 > **NOTE:** Example message creation and presentation format
-> are work-in-progress.
+> are work-in-progress and two alternative representations
+> as currently provided.
 The editors would welcome
 > suggestions for the most useful presentation format.

 ## A.1 Example 1: <u>Connect and Subscribe</u>

+The following diagram illustrates the process of the Orchestrator and a Consumer each connecting to the MQTT broker and subscribing to a relevant channel.

 ![Connect and Subscribe Sequence](./images/con_sub.png)